- Nov 26, 2020

 Our commitment to responsible tourism and the protection of the oceans is the backbone of Wave of Change.
 Healthy global fisheries are foundational to global ocean health.
 Thus, we continually look for ways to ensure that all of our seafood is responsibly sourced.
 We have taken strides to ensure that our clients can feel good about what they are eating, and acquiring Chain of Custody (CoC) certification for our seafood is one step towards doing so.

-We’re also proud to bring the Wave of Change movement to partners in our supply chain.
+We’re also proud to bring the Wave of Change to partners in our supply chain.
 As part of our efforts, 18 of our suppliers of seafood also received their MSC and ASC certifications and imported some of the first sustainable product in the countries where we operate.

 What does it mean to have MSC and ASC certified seafood?
 They are certifications that ensure sustainability of the fish stock, minimized environmental impact from the fishing operations, and effective management.
 The products are also traceable through the chain of custody to ensure the seafood is responsible from when it is caught or raised to when it is consumed.